 Green, Safe Full-Picture Dental Care: Digital X-rays & Intraoral Camera

 There is a huge diagnostic value in having dental X-rays.
 With X-rays not only can you diagnose cavities, bone disease and infections, but also tumors and cancers of the bone, fractures and malformations.
 Dr. Aver is extremely conscious about the harmful effects of radiation, and for that reason she minimizes the amount of X-rays taken based on individual cases.
 She uses digital and Panorex X-rays for the following reasons:

-While digital X-rays provide very useful information about what is happening with a patient’s teeth and bone, an Intraoral (IO) camera goes a step further.
-An intraoral camera aids Dr. Aver in obtaining as much information as possible and can uncover details that X-rays can not show or the naked eye can not see.
+While digital X-rays provide very useful information about what is happening with a patient’s teeth and bone, an Intraoral (IO) camera goes a step further in exposing details that X-rays can not show or the naked eye can not see.